-We often see some dogs panting very heavily during summers that is because of the rise in temperature and the heatwave that follows thereafter.
-To take care of your dog during summers it is important to always keep a bowl full of water in front of them.
+We often see some dogs panting very heavily during summers that are because of the rise in temperature and the heatwave that follows thereafter.
+To take care of your dog during summer it is important to always keep a bowl full of water in front of them.

-This is another symptom often observed in dogs in summers.
+This is another symptom often observed in dogs in summer.

-During summers most dogs have a difficulty in breathing and that is because they have a thick coat and if they are not kept in a well-ventilated room then they might have trouble breathing.
+During summers most dogs have a difficulty in breathing and that is because they have a thick coat if they are not kept in a well-ventilated room then they might have trouble breathing.

-Their gums become red in summers and henceforth it is important that they are fed some cold fruits and liquids to keep such a condition at bay.
+Their gums become red in summer and henceforth it is important that they are fed some cold fruits and liquids to keep such a condition at bay.

-Your pets feel dizzy in summers due to the hot and humid conditions.
+Your pets feel dizzy in summer due to the hot and humid conditions.

 Check The Pavement With Your Hands

 Before you head out for a walk, touch the pavement.
 If it’s too hot for your hand and it’s too hot for your dog’s paw pads.
 Walk on the grass and stay off the asphalt.
 You also might want to try booties for your dog so that its paws don’t burn.